 Body piercers are professionally trained artists who perform a wide range of piercings for artistic or cultural reasons.
 They possess specialist skills in using piercing equipment to make cuts into people's skin so that they can wear jewellery.

 If you have a passion for body art and want to transform it into a career, you must read this article.
-Here, you will learn how to become a body piercer in Australia, the responsibilities and skills involved, plus the average salary and job outlook.
+Here, you will learn about becoming a body piercer in Australia, piercing courses, apprenticeships, qualifications, responsibilities and skills, and the average salary and job outlook.

 1. What Is Body Piercing?